Updated July 14, 2023

 - Easy replacements are not always available.

-- Fair valuation of a few non-current is critical, as the human resource valuation of the company.
+- Fair valuation of a few non-current is critical, as is the human resource valuation of the company.